 At its height, SOLVE brought together over 50 organizations, including members from colleges and universities, and over 100 affiliates involved in voting rights efforts mainly throughout the South.

-Relaunched in 2021 following a national wave of attacks to erode our freedom to vote and protest, SOLVE is a growing network of more than 20 organizations spanning eight Southern states — all led by members who live and work in the South.
+Relaunched in 2021 following a national wave of attacks to erode our freedom to vote and protest, SOLVE is a growing network of organizations spanning ten Southern states — all led by members who live and work in the South.

 SOLVE organizations between 2013-2018

 ORIGINAL PARTNERS (2013-2018)

 Virginia Civic Engagement Table

 Women’s Watch Africa